kaveh7293/Kaveh-Portfolio/README.md

 <h3> Filter-based feature selection</h3>
  <h4>Feature selection based on hypothesis testing</h4>

  Because we have different types of features, different statistical hypothesis tests should be make to find out whether the corresponding results are dependant on specific features.
+The chi-squared test has been used to evaluate whether cateogrical features have important effects on the corresponding team results.
+Note that to do chi-squared hypothesis tests, we first created a contingency table (using pandas.crosstab), and then using the contingency table we could perform the hypothesis test (using stats.chi2contingency).
+Further, we did an one-way Anova F-test to determine whether numerical features affect the results that the teams had.
+The numerical features are the fifa ranking and the number of previous championships.
+I used scipy.stats.f_oneway in order to implement this hypothesis test.
 The following table shows the results of the hypothesis test for different features that have been used.

  <table>
   <tr>